 - Raw Cashews: Cashews provide creaminess.
 See other options below for nut-free options.

-- Apple Cider Vinegar: This vinegar is tart, with some suggestions of apples.
+- Apple Cider Vinegar: This vinegar is tart, with some hints of apples.

 - Lemon Juice: Lemon juice adds a citrus acid that enhances the flavor of the creamy balsamic dressing recipe.